WATER FOR ELEPHANTS

 This ad-free website is dedicated to Agnès Varda and to Luis Buñuel.

 Get cool rewards when you click on the button to pledge your support through Patreon.
 Thanks a lot pal!
 Your kind generosity keeps the reviews coming!

 Screenwriter Richard LaGravenese's brilliant adaptation of Sara Gruen's circus novel is an achievement in distilled cinematic storytelling.
 As much as that most sought after of film types known as character-driven stories goes, this one more than fills the bill.
+As date movies go, this one is a surefire winner.
 Despite one suspect plot point and some flawed sound editing, "Water for Elephants" is an all-consuming movie.

 The filmmakers elegantly segue between compressed narrative sequences that convey Jacob's steep learning curve toward being accepted as a member of the circus family.
 Never quite as grungy as the harsh reality of circus life, "Water for Elephants" still captures its pragmatic traditions in an imaginative way.
 Christoph Waltz is superb in the role of an egomaniacal and fiercely jealous man.
 For anyone who ever dreamed of running away with the circus, here's a terrific chance to do it if only for a couple of hours.

 Rated PG-13.
 121 mins.

 You can follow this conversation by subscribing to the comment feed for this post.